 BRUSSELS and LONDON — At long last, Belgium is formally beginning its search for a replacement for the air force’s fleet of 54 F-16s.
 As Defense Minister Pieter De Crem, who appears to have favored upgrading the fleet with Lockheed Martin F-35s, prepares to leave office, the defense ministry has begun collecting information about replacement options.
 On July 24, the Belgian Ministry of Defense presented its "air combat capability program" to replace the F-16 fighters ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Belgium Begins Process For Possible F-16 Replacement".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Belgium Begins Process For Possible F-16 Replacement".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.